cilwerner/intro-to-linux/_episodes/02-navigating.md

 - "Use options and arguments to change the behaviour of a shell command."
 - "Demonstrate the usage of tab completion, and explain its advantages."
 keypoints:
 - "Information is stored in files, which are stored in directories.
 A directory is itself a file which contains references to other files."
-- "Directories"
 - "The `pwd` command will always show where you are at any time."
 - "The `ls` command lists the contents of the present working directory.
 Additional options and arguments can filter this list further."
 - "The `cd` command allows you to navigate through directories, **BUT** you also need to direct it to where you want to go using `cd [path]`."
 - "The root directory is specified by the root directory, referred to as `/`."
 - "Directory names in a path are separated with '/' on Unix and Mac, but by '\' on Windows."
 - "An absolute path specifies a location from the "
 - "`..` means 'the directory above the current one' in the directory tree, whereas `.` on its own specifies 'the current directory."
 ---

 <p align="center"><img src="../fig/ICHEC_Logo.jpg" width="40%"/></p>